timrecursify/Astropal/DEPLOYMENT.md

 ## Project Structure

-This is a React + TypeScript application with A/B testing functionality built with Vite.
+This is a React + TypeScript application with A/B testing functionality built with Vite and Cloudflare Pages Functions.

 ### A/B Testing Implementation